GeorgeFarao/PythonProjects/Browser/README.md

 # Custom Browser

-In this project a created my own browser using PyQt5 and Google.<br>
+In this project I created my own browser using PyQt5 and Google.<br>
 You can navigate forward or backwards, go to home page and ofcourse navigate to urls